 Generally an honest and tender lot, these herbivores usually travel alone and can be found almost anywhere east of the Carpathian Mountains, particularly in India.
 Traversing the world in search of the sort of meaning only irrational myths can offer, spiritual seekers are normally fierce opponents of anything Western, particularly Christianity, but at the same time tend to be a reliable source of false information about religions of the East.

-They are often distinguished by loose-fitting clothing and dreadlocks and the best way to find one is to go to a Rainbow Gathering or walk around Marrakesh listening for bongo drums.
+They are often distinguished by loose-fitting clothing and dreadlocks and the best way to find one is to go to a Rainbow Gathering or walk around Marrakesh listening for bongo drums or a guitar.
 After tramping around the world for months on end they will often return home barefoot and wearing clothing that makes them look a little absurd.

 All that aside, spiritual seekers are often a kind-hearted and enjoyable people as long as they are not talking about anything spiritual.
 They are pleasant company under the influence of drugs.

 >> Check out Spiritual Retreats on an Around the World Trip

 The drunken American fraternity boy / sorority girl

 The natural grazing pastures for this a-bit-too-common breed are normally limited to the continental US, Mexico and the Caribbean, although they have been making steady headway into Europe in recent years.
 Much of their typical behavior patterns can also be found among those hard-partying contingents of Aussie and European gap year travelers as well.

 Migration periods tend to last no more than a week and usually consist of a home-to-destination trajectory, rarely deviating into matters of cultural interest.
 They tend to gather in places with high concentrations of alcohol and low concentrations of philosophy, and are sometimes fun to party with after heavy inebriation and if the music is loud enough to prohibit conversation.